Email | Personal Website

 Michael works primarily with Nick Epley and has also collaborated with Ed O’Brien, Eugene Caruso, and Alex Shaw, as well as alumni Juliana Schroeder and Amit Kumar.

-He studies how people connect in everyday social situations as well as barriers that keep people from connecting as effectively as would be optimal for their own and others’ well-being.
+He studies psychological barriers that may keep people from engaging with others as often and as openly in daily life as would be optimal for their own well-being.

 Kardas, M., Shaw, A., & Caruso, E. M. (2018).
 How to give away your cake and eat it too: Relinquishing control prompts reciprocal generosity.
 Journal of Personality and Social Psychology.
 Advance online publication.